-The Clinic Administrative Assistant or EH Administrative Assistant will collect the signin/sign-out log and bring it to the evacuation location where employees will be accounted for.
+The Clinic Administrative Assistant or EH Administrative Assistant will collect the sign-in/sign-out log and bring it to the evacuation location where employees will be accounted for.
 The sign-in/sign-out sheet will be evaluated to determine which staff are out working in the field.

-Page 47 Branch-Hillsdale-St. Joseph Community Health Agency - Personnel Policy - Approved by the BOH on April 25, 2024 Staff working in the field will be notified by the Agency's text alerting system as soon as practical.
+Staff working in the field will be notified by the Agency's text alerting system as soon as practical.
 Employees are expected to text "1" back to the agency to confirm message was received or text "2" if they need assistance.
 The Emergency Call Down list will be used in the event of a failure in the texting system.
 Field staff are encouraged to seek shelter in a nearby home or building.
 If no structure is available, find the lowest lying area to seek cover.